archanas23/Automation-Tools/README.md

 4)Objectives
 When we write test cases from a C function and there is a need to test each variable and call, given the sample test case file this script can generate objectives to write a test from a function

+5)Remove_Unwanted_Variable
+When a C code is used to test a hardware unit (any hardware unit), the output will unfortunately have unwanted variables, either from the compiler or the debugger.
+This script can be used in any embedded project provided the sample format of the test case is used.
+Otherwise, the logic can be used for any other test case files.